tibbsm/mytab/README.md

 # Custom New Chrome Tab

 A simple Chrome extension for customizing new tabs.

 Made with Svelte.

+## Build project

 Use `npm run build` to build the extension.